sculyi/sculyi.github.io/index.md

 # My Latest News

 - May.
-22 2020, my new paper entitled "Automated traffic incident detection with a smaller dataset based on generative adversarial networks" has been accepted for publication in "Accident Analysis & Prevention".
+22 2020, my new paper entitled "**Automated traffic incident detection with a smaller dataset based on generative adversarial networks**" has been accepted for publication in "*Accident Analysis & Prevention*".

 - Apr.
-29 2020, my new paper entitled "Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control" is ready to be submitted to the 'Chinese Journal of Aeronautics'.
+29 2020, my new paper entitled "**Tensor Completion-based Trajectory Imputation Approach in Air Traffic Control**" is ready to be submitted to the '*Chinese Journal of Aeronautics*'.
 I would like to thank Prof. Xinglong Wang (CAUC) for his valuable advice.

 # Education